fabio-ge/py_tutorials/README.md

 	return quick_sort(smaller) + [pivot] + quick_sort(greater)
 ```

 I hope you really feel is a beautiful algorithm and is not my implementation, is the algorithm itself.
 The logic is straightforward.
-If the input list is empty, or is a single element list, the function return the list given as input.
+If the input list is empty, or is a single element list, the function returns the list given as input.
 In fact, with such a list, you don't have to make order.
 This is the base case.
-Otherwise, if the list is at least two elements, you pick a random element from the list and create two new list.
+Otherwise, if the list is at least two elements, you pick a random element from the list and create two new lists.
 The first with the values smaller or equal to the random element, called the pivot.
 You must pay attention to include all the values equals to the pivot, that are not the pivot.
-Otherwise you could loss an eventual repetition.
+Otherwise you could lose an eventual repetition of the pivot's value.
-The other list is composed by the numbers whose value are greater than the pivot.
+The other list is composed by the numbers whose values are greater than the pivot.
-Choosing the pivot by picking a random index is a good strategy, because prevent you from going in the worst case if, for example, the list is already ordered and you choose ever the first element to be the pivot.
+Choosing the pivot by picking a random index is a good strategy, because prevent you from going in the worst case if, for example, the list is already ordered and you choose every time the first element to be the pivot.
 At the very last of the function, the return statement, concatenate 3 list.
 Except for the one composed by the pivot only (be sure to include the pivot in square bracket), the other two aren't simply returned as they are but is returned the result of calling the quick_sort function on the list itself.
-So, to bi clear, is not smaller that it's returned, but quick_sort(smaller).
+So, to be clear, is not smaller that it's returned, but quick_sort(smaller).
 It' s a recursive call.
 We can be sure that is not a infinite loop because, at the top of the function, our base case return without calling itself.

 <span id="oneliners"></span>
 #### **Wow, only in one line**

 Now, it's time for something completely different.
 Python is a fun language, in which you can have fun in really creative and unpredictable ways.
 For me the fun may come from a challenge: rewrite some of the program used before in only one line.
 And now, you should ask:" Wow, only in one line?".
 Yes!
-Isn't amazing?
+Isn't it amazing?
-Yes, it is, but beware, i dont' recommend this programming style.
+Yes, it is, but beware, I dont' recommend this programming style.
 The code is not much maintenable, and if you must change something often is a pain.
-Is only a way to have fun and master better python which is, in itself, a very fun thing.
+It's only a way to have fun and master python better which is, in itself, a very fun thing.
 Let's start with the first program.

 <span id="bsoneline"></span>